AustenHsiao/CS300IM/Readme.txt

 authentication.
 Best of all, its lowest tier is free.

 This file will serve as a running account of events during the creation of CS300IM, an instant messaging application written for CS300 at PSU.
-This is a bit of a readme/diary
+This is a bit of a readme/diary End 05/13/2020
 ________________________________________________________________________________________

+Using firebase on top of an existing website requires the user to have total control over the domain.
+Since I'm not the owner of pdx.edu, I'm at a standstill trying to use the full firebase functionality, so I've decided to make a local chat app.
+Authentication added 05/20/2020
+Chat display added 05/22/2020
+End 05/22/2020